JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 **Elapsed Time:** Waiting until Airstart is not possible in the air.

 **Race with Gates:** Waiting is possible for individuals until the Airstart in the air.
 For Elapsed Time and Race with Gates, it is recommended to reduce the Leading Points or replace them with Departure Points.

+It is always more sporting to set a task deadline than to have to stop the task.

 #### Define the rough route